Entanglement-assisted quantum speedup: Beating local quantum speed limits: Derivation

 \subsubsection{Preliminaries}

 We now put forward the idea to obtain speed limits for dynamics restricted to the manifold of separable states.
-This constitutes the main result of this work and serves as the basis for demonstrating physical exponential speedup, in addition to other results.
+This constitutes the main result of this work and serves as the basis for demonstrating physical exponential speedup, in addition to other results discussed in the remainder of this work.

 A separable---i.e., classically correlated---quantum state in an $N$-partite quantum state can be expressed in the form \cite{W89}

 where $|a_{1,n},\ldots,a_{N,n}\rangle=\bigotimes_{j=1}^N|a_{j,n}\rangle$ denote product states that are mixed according to the probabilities $p_n$.